joel-g/joelguerra-hugo/content/tech/how-to-draw-a-dick-on-the-city-of-belleuve.md

 We did it!
 We have a complete Go program that could create 37 “gathering reports” and use them to draw a big ole dong on the City of Bellevue’s map!
 You can see the complete code here: [https://github.com/joel-g/form-data-with-go](https://github.com/joel-g/form-data-with-go/blob/master/main.go)

-I, of course, would never run this code because I so deeply respect the important job that our local government officials are doing when they restrict our freedoms to prevent such nefarious acts such as:
+I, of course, would never run this code because I so deeply respect the important job that our local government officials are doing when they restrict such nefarious acts such as:

 * jogging